We love exploring local food. It’s why we travel.

 The island of Bali is one of those places that begs to be explored long-term.
 We’ve been there twice but we’ve fallen in love with it so we’ll definitely make return trips often.
 You can expect this guide to expand after every visit.
 We intend to cover the best restaurants in other areas like Nusa Dua, Canggu, and Denpasar as well.

 Other famous restaurants on our hit list include Sarong and Hujan Locale by Chef Will Meyrick, Merah Putih by Chef Kieran Morland, and Mauri by Chef Maurizio Bombini.
 From what I’ve heard, they’re just as amazing as Locavore.
 Being an island surrounded by sweeping ocean views, a great seafood restaurant and a Japanese sushi bar would be awesome as well.

 It’s funny, coming from a similarly tropical country like the Philippines, I never thought Bali would captivate us, but it has.
 As I said at the top of this post, it’s different.

 From its vibe to the quality and diversity of the food in Bali, this island paradise truly is in a class of its own.

-The TripAdvisor links in this post are affiliate links, meaning we’ll earn a small commission if you make a reservation at no added expense to you.
+Some of the links in this Bali food guide are affiliate links, meaning we’ll earn a small commission if you make a reservation at no added expense to you.
 We really appreciate your support as this helps us keep this website going.
 Thank you!